Kaid Mohamed

-He left Bath for AFC Wimbledon in March 2011, and played for the "Dons" in their Conference Premier play-off final victory.
-He signed with Cheltenham Town in June 2011, and played in two unsuccessful League Two play-off campaigns before transferring to Port Vale in June 2013.
-He was loaned back to Wimbledon in November 2013, and then loaned to Bristol Rovers in January 2014.
+He left Bath for AFC Wimbledon in March 2011 and played for the "Dons" in their Conference Premier play-off final victory.
+He signed with Cheltenham Town in June 2011 and played in two unsuccessful League Two play-off campaigns before transferring to Port Vale in June 2013.
+He was loaned back to Wimbledon in November 2013 and then to Bristol Rovers in January 2014.
 He joined Northampton Town on loan for the 2014–15 season.
 After a brief spell with Port Talbot Town, he re-joined Bath City via Accrington Stanley in October 2015.
-He signed with Eastleigh in January 2016, before being loaned out to Tamworth two months later.
-Later in the year he moved on to Weston-super-Mare via Kettering Town.
-He joined Wealdstone in August 2017, before joining Chippenham Town via Bath City in February 2018.
+He signed with Eastleigh in January 2016 before being loaned out to Tamworth two months later.
+Later in the year, he moved on to Weston-super-Mare via Kettering Town.
+He joined Wealdstone in August 2017 before joining Chippenham Town via Bath City in February 2018.
 He returned to the Welsh leagues with Haverfordwest County in December 2018.
-He moved on to Afan Lido via Goytre in 2019 and later played for Salisbury, before returning a third time to Carmarthen Town in July 2022.
+He moved on to Afan Lido via Goytre in 2019.
+He later played for Salisbury before returning a third time to Carmarthen Town in July 2022.
+In October 2023, he was sentenced to eleven years and six months in prison for conspiracy to supply class A drugs.

 Career

 Welsh Premier League

 Mohamed played youth football for Chalkie Whites Youth Club, Danescourt and Taffs Well.
 He moved from Welsh Football League side Ely Rangers to Cwmbrân Town at the start of the 2003–04 season after catching the eye of manager Brian Coyne.
 He established himself in the Welsh Premier League as a regular goalscorer and moved to Llanelli two years later, before returning to the Cwmbran Stadium.
-He re-signed with Llanelli in December 2005, before moving on to Carmarthen Town in February 2006.
+He re-signed with Llanelli in December 2005 before moving on to Carmarthen Town in February 2006.
 He was a full-time professional during his brief time at Stebonheath Park, but did not impress for the "Reds".
 He scored 15 goals for "Old Gold" in the 2006–07 season and helped the side win the Welsh Cup, scoring twice during a 3–2 win over Afan Lido in the final.